To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 There is something about Scotland that captivates me.
 I keep returning to the highlands again and again, and each time I fall more in love.
 And for that, I am going to write you this Scotland Travel Guide.

-My first trip to Scotland was a solo trip in February 2018, right after I spent a week driving around Iceland.
+My first trip to Scotland vacation was a solo trip in February 2018, right after I spent a week driving around Iceland.
 It was a whim decision (as so many are) and I decided to brave the winter.
 The streets of Edinburgh enamored me, and I carried on to the highlands, taking the train to Inverness.

-In Inverness, I stayed at a cosy little cottage house just outside of town, for a measly £60 a night, and in the morning the house mother came in and brought my breakfast to my room.
-She was so excited “Oooo ye, just ha’ to look outside, we’ve had a wee surprise o’ernight!” and she threw my curtains apart.
-The grounds were coated in bright white snow.
-The rest of my days were filled with exploring the faerie glens, and hidden forests around Rosemarkie and Fort Rose, and then off to the Isle of Skye.
+In Inverness, I stayed at a cozy little cottage house just outside of town, for a measly ÂŁ60 a night, and in the morning the house mother came in and brought my breakfast to my room.

-My second trip to Scotland was in October of 2021, with my British boyfriend.
 We spent 3 weeks road-tripping through England and Scotland, starting in Devon, where he is from, and heading into the highlands and Glencoe area.
 We then continued driving all the way north to Thurso, and then taking another whim decision (are you seeing a pattern here?) and heading to the Isle of Orkney.

 After that we drove a pretty incredible portion of the NC 500 and then sprinted down to Dover, to watch the most incredible full moonrise over the 350 feet high over the white cliffs.

-October 2022 brought around the third trip for me to Scotland, in a quick 5-day FAM trip to Edinburgh, where we stayed at the Balmoral, then to Braemar, where we stayed at the Fife Arms, then to Loch Llomond and over the Ayreshire, where we spend an incredible evening at the Turnberry Resort.
+In a quick 5-day FAM trip to Edinburgh, we stayed at the Balmoral, then to Braemar where we stayed at the Fife Arms, then to Loch Lomond, and over the Ayreshire, where we spent an incredible evening at the Turnberry Resort.

 Scotland is one of my top-selling destinations for clients, and I love being able to surprise first-time visitors with the rugged luxury provided in this corner of the world.